Pothos Leaves Turning Brown: 6 Ways To Save Your Plant

 Infestation

-Southern blight first affects the plant’s base, making its stems and leaves completely brown.
-To cure the infection, remove the diseased parts and wash the wounds using fungicide.
-Then, plant pothos in loose and clean soil.
+• Southern blight: Southern blight first affects the plant’s base, making its stems and leaves completely brown.
+To cure the infection, remove the diseased parts and wash the wounds with fungicide.
+Then, plant pothos in loose, clean soil.

 Over-fertilizer